learning-zone/python-basics/README.md

-#### How to display the contents of text file in reverse order?How will you reverse a list?
+#### Q. How to display the contents of text file in reverse order?How will you reverse a list?

    `list.reverse()` − Reverses objects of list in place, convert the given file into a list.
 Reverse the list by using `reversed()`.
    E.g.: